gbv/jskos-api/jskos-api.md

 * [mappings endpoint]

-Each endpoint supports a set of query parameters, which are combined as boolean AND (boolean OR is not supported).
+Each endpoint supports a set of query parameters, which are combined as boolean AND.
+Boolean OR is not supported.

 Label properties and documentation properties can be localized by appending `.` and the language tag to the corresponding query parameter, e.g.